 However crowded it is, the shopping experience at Tanja’s felt authentic, with people yelling over the counter in a boisterous fashion.
 They were quick to tell me that they were passionately discussing issues – not fighting!

-When I was writing this guide, Valletta was in the midst of restoring its atmospheric old covered market on Merchant’s Street, called is-Suq tal-Belt in Maltese.
-Reports say that the ‘new’ covered market will feature food shops and stalls, and catering establishments.
-We peeked inside this 1860s-era market before the restoration began, and loved the look of the wrought ironwork.
-It’s lovely to hear that the structure is experiencing a renaissance after many years of neglect.
-Some locals I chatted with expressed regret that it will “not be the same” experience that they once had buying fresh fish, fruit and vegetables.
-Nevertheless, I hope it might be able to incorporate some degree of authenticity.
+When I was first writing this guide, Valletta was in the midst of restoring its 19th-century covered market building on Merchant’s Street.
+In 2018, the Valletta Food Market (Is-Suq Tal-Belt) was officially reopened.
+This ‘new’ market features eateries and food stalls.
+Shawn and I peeked inside this atmospheric market before the restoration began, and liked the look of the wrought ironwork.
+We were happy to learn that the structure would be having a renaissance, after many years of neglect.
+However, some locals I chatted with back in 2016 expressed regret that it would “not be the same” experience that they once had buying fresh fish, fruit, and vegetables.

 Late during our time in Valletta (lucky for Shawn who is addicted to bread!), we discovered Borg Bakery, an authentic bakery frequented by Valletta locals.
 You can get ftira and Ħobż Malti there, ranging from 25 to 75 Euro cents for a bread bun or sliced loaf of sourdough, respectively.
 Find the Borg Bakery at 76, Triq San Nikola.
 It’s at the tip of the peninsula, heading toward Fort St. Elmo.